ja7ude/tinyFSK/bcc/README.md

 After a successful build, you will have extfsk.dll.
 Rename it to tinyFSK.FSK.

 Note: I made this project based on EXTFSK64.
-Therefore, it has some unnecessary codes for the tinyfsk module remained.
+There remain some codes unnecessary for the tinyfsk module.
 Sorry for dirty codes.